 Addressing the Fears of Being Diagnosed

-While eating disorders are associated with serious short- and long-term complications, for many, the idea of being diagnosed and receiving treatment is more intimidating than the disorder itself.
+While eating disorders are associated with serious short- and long-term complications, for many, the idea of being diagnosed and receiving an eating disorder treatment is more intimidating than the disorder itself.
 Common fears related to being diagnosed include:

 - Fear of gaining weight